biorack/BASTet/doc/convert_files.rst

                in the HDF5 file (DEFAULT)
     --no-fpg: Disable the global peak finding

-    Global Peak Finding: Default OFF:
+    Local Peak Finding: Default OFF:
     --fpl : Compute the local peak finding for all input data files and save results in the HDF5 file
     --no-fpl: Disable the local peak finding (DEFAULT)

     ---OTHER OPTIONS---

-    Generate Thumbnail image: Default ON:
+    Generate Thumbnail image: Default OFF:
     --thumbnail: Generate thumbnail image for the file based on, in order of availability:
-                 * The frist three components of the NMF
+                 * The first three components of the NMF
                  * The three most intense peaks from the global peak finding (fpg)
                  * The three most intense peaks in the raw data that are at least 1 percent of the total m/z range apart.
     --no-thumbnail: Do not generate a thumbnail image.

+    Generate XDMF header file for output file: Default OFF:
+    --xdmf: Write XDMF XML-based header-file for the output HDF5 file.
+    --no-xdmf: Do not generate a XDMF XML-based header for the HDF5 file.